Continuous Join As You Go For Granny Squares

 x

-Crochet Bauble Pattern & Tutorial!
+Granny Stitch Crochet Baubles Pattern & Tutorial!

 Christmas is pretty much just around the corner, honestly, it’ll be here before you know it.
-I’ve noticed this year that crochet baubles are all the rage, so I’ve had a go at my own simple pattern.
-I’ve put together a tutorial for YouTube too, so if that’s more your thing then do jump across to my YouTube channel… Here is where you’ll find the crochet bauble video!
+I’ve noticed this year that crochet baubles are all the rage, so I’ve had a go at my own simple bauble pattern.
+I’ve put together a tutorial for YouTube too, so if that’s more your thing, then do jump across to my YouTube channel… Here is where you’ll find the crochet bauble video!

-Anyway, rather any further preamble, go get your decs out and get crocheting!
+Anyway, rather than any further preamble, go get your decs out and get crocheting!

-If you would like to support my crochet adventures, feel free to check out my other Free Patterns.
+If you would like to support my crochet adventures, feel free to check out my other Crochet Free Patterns.
 Cheers! x

-Things you need to Crochet Baubles
+Things You Need to Crochet Granny Stitch Baubles

--6cm (diameter) baubles.
-Mine are from Sainsbury’s but I bought similar from Wilko’s last year.
+• 6cm (diameter) baubles.
+Mine are from Sainsbury’s, but I bought similar from Wilko’s last year.
 I think they’re a fairly standard bauble size.

 • Fasten off (FO) after each round and join the new colour with a ss (slip stitch) just to the right of where you fastened off.

-• If you want to avoid sewing in most ends, crochet over them as you go but it is worth sewing them in if you have the time and patience.
+• If you want to avoid sewing in most ends, crochet over them as you go, but it is worth sewing them in if you have the time and patience.

 • Please read the whole pattern through before starting.

-Crochet Bauble Pattern
+Granny Stitch Crochet Bauble Pattern

 Begin with a Magic Circle (or ch4 and join with a slip stitch).